Skip advert

 Advertisement - Article continues below

-At Carbuyer, we appreciate that the extra practicality of these cars makes them easier to recommend over traditional sports cars.
+At Carbuyer, we appreciate the extra practicality that sporty saloons offer over traditional sports cars.
 You can use them for everything, whether you want to carve up a racetrack or take the garden rubbish to the tip.
 All of these cars also have plenty of room for adults in the rear seats and all come with ISOFIX child-seat mounting points too.

-You might expect this list to be full of fire-breathing monsters with enormous power outputs - and there are plenty of those to choose from - but some of the cars might surprise you.
-Several of the cars on our list of best four-door sports cars are available with diesel engines and we’ve also included electric saloons with the performance to shame a supercar.
+You might expect this list to be full of fire-breathing monsters with enormous power outputs – and there are plenty of those to choose from – but some of the cars might surprise you.
+Several of the best four-door sports cars on this list are available with diesel engines, while the latest EVs are some of the fastest machines on the road and are more than deserving of a spot on this list.

 Skoda Octavia vRS hatchback review